 Prescription Drug Assistance for People With Diabetes

-In addition to using your health insurance to help cover costs of your prescription drugs, many pharmaceutical companies also offer deals on the cost of prescription drugs themselves.
+In addition to using your health insurance to help cover the costs of your prescription drugs, many pharmaceutical companies also offer deals on the cost of prescription drugs themselves.
 Ask your pharmacist about discount plans or rebates for prescriptions.
 And check other pharmacies to see if they have better deals with manufacturers.
+The ADA also offers assistance if you are struggling with costs for insulin and diabetes medication.

-Diabetics should also check their monthly insurance premiums, copay and coinsurance rate, and make sure that preferred doctors are in-network, and that specific drugs are covered.
+Diabetics should also check their monthly insurance premiums, co-pays, and coinsurance rates, and make sure preferred doctors are in-network, and that specific drugs are covered.

 The Bottom Line